 - Inattentive or understaffed medical team

-Patients that are fall victims in the hospital tend to have longer stays and larger medical bills.
-The total medical costs are 60% higher for those who have a fall in the hospital and it is expected that these costs will reach over $54 billion!
+Patients who are fall victims in the hospital tend to have longer stays and larger medical bills.
+The total medical costs are 60% higher for those who have a fall in the hospital, and it is expected that these costs will reach more than $54 billion nationwide!

 Even if the circumstances regarding a patient’s injury during a hospitalization are unclear, Rosenfeld Injury Lawyers will investigate the matter and provide you with answers surrounding the incident.
 Once there is some clarity regarding the facts, we can then work with the hospital’s risk manager on a settlement or proceed to a lawsuit against the medical institution and its employees.

-Medical Malpractice Attorneys in Chicago Who Aren’t Afraid to Fight For Your Rights
+Hospital Injury Lawyers in Chicago Who Aren’t Afraid to Fight for Your Rights

 Rosenfeld Injury Lawyers handles hospital negligence cases on a contingency basis in Chicago and other cities within Illinois.
-While many attorneys understandably shy away from medical malpractice cases as simply being too difficult and time consuming, every lawyer in our office has experience both settling and trying medical negligence cases.
+While many attorneys understandably shy away from Illinois medical malpractice cases as simply being too difficult and time-consuming, every lawyer in our office has experience both settling and trying medical negligence cases.
 We are not afraid to go the distance for your case.